for Coverage (U-3)

 Employer Identification number (FEIN) or, if applicable, Social Security Number

 employer operations, including:

-to whether the applicant for coverage has purchased an existing
+to whether the applicant for coverage has purchased an existing business or has

 or corporate officer(s), and when applicable for elective coverage the name of

-the sole proprietor, partners, or minister.
-(Refer to Elective Coverage
+the sole proprietor, partners, or minister (refer to Elective

-fee of $120.00 equal to the minimum administrative annual charge as
+application fee of $120.00 equal to the minimum administrative annual charge as

 temporary quote number to the employer’s U-3.
 This number is used to track the

-application to determine if the employer has an existing
+application to determine if the employer has an existing policy.
+The evidence

 Pursuit of industry;